 400 E. Illinois Road, Lake Forest, IL 60045

-Located in beautiful, quaint Delafield Wisconsin lies St. John’s Northwestern Academies.
-Our unique in-house summer programs offer something for every child.
+St. John’s Northwestern Academies is located in beautiful, quaint Delafield Wisconsin.
+Their unique in-house summer programs offer something for every child.
 For high schoolers, Academic Ops will give your child an added edge in the new school year while our Raider School focuses on physical endurance, teamwork, and leader development and will have your child outdoors and enjoying the fresh air electronics-free!
 Adventure awaits your first to sixth graders who will never want to leave our Lancers Day Camp.
 All our camps take place in person on 110 acres of sprawling grounds that house facilities such as an Olympic-sized indoor pool, athletic track, and baseball field to name a few.
 Fully supervised, your child’s health and safety remain our highest priority.
-Visit us as sjnacademies.org/summer/ or call 262-646-7199 to reserve your spot today and make this summer an unforgettable one for your child.
+Visit sjnacademies.org/summer/ or call 262-646-7199 to reserve your spot today and make this summer an unforgettable one for your child.

 1101 Genesee Street, Delafield, WI 53018